efi1/ExonProject/README.md

   - from cli: python -m pytest
     * you should run it while being in the 'src' folder.

-- I have only written a single automation test, which reflects the entire flow that described above.
+- I have written a single automation test, which reflects the entire flow that described above.

+- Project structure:
     - test's data resides ynder src/data/cfg_test folder.
     - sql queries, table's data which is needed for the clients is resides under src.data.db_data.
+    - job_data folder is used for temporary files which are being created during the insert_new_site_into_search_engine_api process (+api), and deleted when update_ranking_job process is finished.